Luke Chapter 7:11-17

 At this point, we (well, I really) have not come close to creating a coherent argument against Q. All I can hope at this point is that the seeds of doubt about Q have been planted, and perhaps are starting to sprout.

 As far as content goes, this seems to reflect back a bit on the daughter of Jairus (Mk 6).
-This latter story is not in Luke, and I wonder if this story about Nain were not intended to replace it.
 The touchpoint of contact between the two is Jesus telling the crowd, or the mother, not to cry.
 And thanks to the paradigms of Greek verbs, we know that he’s speaking to the mother in particular since the command is 2nd Person Singular, rather than plural.
 It’s addressed only to one person.
 Recall that when Jesus gets to the house of Jairus, he asks why all are crying, since the girl is only asleep.
 There, of course, this statement left Jesus open to mockery, of which there is none here.
 Regardless.

 12 Cum autem appropinquaret portae civitatis, et ecce defunctus efferebatur filius unicus matri suae; et haec vidua erat, et turba civitatis multa cum illa.